Best Coffee Maker of 2020

 Cuisinart 14-Cup Programmable

-The Cuisinart 14-Cup Programmable was second only to a few much more expensive models in our taste testing, and manages to consistently produce a pleasant, bold pot of coffee.
+The Cuisinart 14-Cup Programmable was second only to a few much more expensive models in our taste testing, and manages to produce a pleasant, bold pot of coffee consistently.
 It scored slightly lower in user-friendliness and ease of cleaning but is still a top-performer among the machines that we tested.

-If you're on a moderate budget but still looking for a high-quality machine, the Cuisinart will not disappoint.
+If you're looking for a high-quality machine on a moderate budget, the Cuisinart will not disappoint.
 In our testing, it performed far better than the BLACK+DECKER 12-Cup Programmable.
-However, it is also twice as expensive.
+However, it comes at double the price.

 Read review: Cuisinart 14-Cup Programmable